Every part of Yumbah's farming operations is in step with the natural cycle of the ocean.

-Life in the beginning
+Life in the Beginning

-Life for Yumbah’s abalone begins in one of four purpose built hatcheries.
+Life for Yumbah’s abalone begins in one of four purpose-built hatcheries.
 Our biologists select prime broodstock that are encouraged to spawn naturally.
-Eggs fertilised by sperm hatch twenty-four hours later, producing beautiful free swimming larval abalone called trochophore larvae.
+Eggs fertilised by sperm hatch twenty-four hours later, producing beautiful free-swimming larval abalone called trochophore larvae.

-On farm the larger abalone live on tank algae, ocean nutrients and our exclusive “Yumbah Aquafeed” which is made like pasta and resembles chips of green fettuccini.
-As marine snails, abalone are herbivorous and enjoy their largely plant based feed.
+On the farm, the larger abalone live on tank algae, ocean nutrients and our exclusive Yumbah Aquafeed which is made like pasta and resembles chips of green fettuccini.
+As marine snails, abalone are herbivorous and enjoy a largely plant-based feed.

 Yumbah Aquafeed is free from antibiotics, pesticides, artificial colouring or pigments and growth hormones.

 Suspended Animation Freezing® (SAF) is a unique process developed by Yumbah that retains the freshness and taste of Yumbah abalone, and ensures that once thawed, the product maintains the same high quality as before it was frozen.
 Yumbah have developed this process over many years using a combination of Australian and Japanese technology.